 The creamy smoked mullet spread at Walt’s Fish Market & Restaurant is one of the finest ways to feature this ubiquitous fish.
 Slather the spread on crackers or eat it straight from the container.
 It’s rich, nutty and delicious either way.
 4144 S. Tamiami Trail, Sarasota, (941) 921-4665.

 Mediterraneo’s orange and fennel salad is a wake-up call for the taste buds.
 Extra-thin slices of fennel bulb and peeled orange are artfully arranged on a plate and drizzled with EVOO.
 Simply perfect.
 1970 Main St., Sarasota, (941) 365-4122.
+You might not think of lobster as a Sarasota specialty, but the Lazyman Lobster at The Lazy Lobster is becoming one of our hometown seafood faves.
+The generous portion of perfectly steamed Maine lobster is thoughtfully de-shelled and served with warm butter.
+7602 N. Lockwood Ridge Road, (941) 351-5515, and 5350 Gulf of Mexico Drive, Longboat Key, (941) 383-0440.

 It's worth visiting Crepes Suzette just for a crock of the French onion soup.
 The chef knows just how to prepare this grand classic, simmering caramelized onions with rich veal and chicken stock and lacing it all with bubbling Gruyere cheese.
 That’s us in the corner scraping out every last bit of cheese that clings to the crock.
 23 N. Lemon Ave., Sarasota, (941) 487-8393.